 Another option is to directly plot a log-log curve comparing two samples.

-We can double check this designation.
+We can double check this designation with other popular software.

 It may happen the software makes a mistake in the VDJ designation.
 In such a case you’re very welcome to report us the problem and we will try to improve the designation algorithm.

 Suppose that you would like to change the VDJ designation shown on the web application.

 Beware: the modifications you made (name changes, clusters, clone tagging, sample reordering…)